 8oz. tomatillos, husks removed, rinsed

-⅓ cup plus 2 tbsp. roughly chopped cilantro
+⅓ cup plus 2 tbsp. roughly chopped cilantro¼ cup minced white onion

 2 serrano chiles, stemmed, seeded, and finely chopped